 - Temperance – Laurel – Moderation

 - Devil – Apple – Shadow

 - Sun – Orange – Joy

 - The World – Baobab – Return

-Minor Arcana (lesser secret) originally represented the four elements of life: fire, water, air and earth.
+Minor Arcana (lesser secret) originally represented the four classical elements of life: fire, water, air and earth.
 These elements symbolize core functions of life that influence and support our journey.
 Fire relates to our passion and desires.
 Water represents our emotions and intuition.
-Air corresponds to our thoughts while Earth embodies our physical and material world.
-The 56 cards of the minor arcana are divided into four suits of 14 cards.
-These four suits are interpreted differently based on its function as a deck of playing cards or as a deck of tarot cards.
+Air corresponds to our thoughts and actions while Earth embodies our physical and material treasures.

 Four Elements – Suits

-Tree Spirit Tarot redefines these suit cardsas groups of trees.
+Tree Spirit Tarot identifies these suits with types of trees.